 You’ll need to download the Java Development Kit to code in Java.
 After you write your code, a compiler will transform the program into what’s known as Java bytecode so that the Java Virtual Machine can understand it.

 That is another part of the Java Runtime Environment that allows programs to run just about anywhere.
-This is one of the biggest Java advantages there is.
+This is one of the biggest advantages of Java there is.

 Java consists of the Java Virtual Machine, the Java API, and a complete development environment to allow you to code powerful and flexible programs.
 The Java API comes with a huge library list that includes basic objects, networking, and security functions.